 Recipients that have transit-related, non-elected planning boards, advisory councils or committees, or similar bodies, in which the membership is selected by the recipient, must provide a table depicting the racial breakdown of the membership of those committees, and a description of efforts made to encourage the participation of minorities on such committees or councils.

-RCTC has one transit-related committee that is applicable to this requirement, the Citizens Advisory Committee/Social Services Transportation Advisory Committee (CAC/SSTAC).
-Section 99238 of the State Transportation Development Act (TDA) regulations requires the Commission to have a CAC/SSTAC as part of the oversight process in administering the TDA funds.
+RCTC has one transit-related committee that is applicable to this requirement, the Citizens and Specialized Transit Advisory Committee (CSTAC).
+Section 99238 of the State Transportation Development Act (TDA) regulations requires the Commission to have a CSTAC as part of the oversight process in administering the TDA funds.
 The TDA allows stipulates the membership of this body:

-- 1) One representative of a potential transit user 60 years of age and older; - 2) One representative of a potential transit user who is disabled; - 3) Two representatives of the social service providers for seniors; - 4) Two representatives of the social service providers for the disabled, including one representative of a social service transportation provider, if one exists; - 5) One representative of a social service provider for persons of limited means; and - 6) Two representatives of a Consolidated Transportation Service Agency(s) designated as such pursuant to subdivision (a) of Section 15975 of the Government Code, including one representative from an operator, if one exists.

-The CAC/SSTAC serves the Commission by participating in the transit needs hearing and reviewing the Short Range Transit Plans developed by public transit operators as part of the Commission's annual budget development process.
-Most importantly, the CAC/SSTAC provides a dialogue between citizen appointee representatives and the public transit and specialized transit programs of Riverside County around matters of mutual concern and provides the Commission with invaluable community feedback.
+- 1) One representative of a potential transit user 60 years of age and older; - 2) One representative of a potential transit user who is disabled; - 3) Two representatives of the social service providers for seniors; including one representative of a social service transportation provider, if one exists - 4) Two representatives of the social service providers for the disabled, including one representative of a social service transportation provider, if one exists; - 5) One representative of a social service provider for persons of limited means; and - 6) Two representatives of a Consolidated Transportation Service Agency(s) designated as such pursuant to subdivision (a) of Section 15975 of the Government Code, including one representative from an operator, if one exists.
+The CSTAC serves the Commission by participating in the transit needs hearing and reviewing the Short-Range Transit Plans developed by public transit operators as part of the Commission's annual budget development process.
+Most importantly, the CSTAC provides a dialogue between citizen appointee representatives and the public transit and specialized transit programs of Riverside County around matters of mutual concern and provides the Commission with invaluable community feedback.

-Appointments are for an initial three-year term and some are extended to ensure continuity of service for the CAC.
-The selection process of CAC members was broadly noticed in media, on the RCTC website, and in various outreach settings, including asking Commissioners for input and conducting individualized outreach to social service providers.
+Appointments are for a three-year term and some are extended to ensure continuity of service for the CSTAC.
+The selection process of CSTAC members was broadly noticed in media, on the RCTC website, and in various outreach settings, including asking Commissioners for input and conducting individualized outreach to social service providers.

-In 2019, Commission staff anticipates that the existing CAC/SSTAC bylaws will be revised to expand the committee membership to include more social service agencies and transit providers to develop a more robust network that is more representative of the various populations in the county.
+In 2019, CSTAC bylaws were revised to expand the committee membership to include more social service agencies and transit providers to develop a more robust network that is more representative of the various populations in the county.
+In 2021, 15 members were approved by the Commission.

-Citizens Advisory Committee/Social Services Transportation Advisory Council African Asian Native Race Caucasian Latino American American American CAC/SSTAC 66.5% 33.5% 0% 0% 0%
+Citizens and Specialized Transit Advisory Committee African Asian Native Native Race Caucasian Latino American American American CSTAC 60.0% 33.3% 0% 0% 0%